 Advertisement

-“We’ve found out now he’s got a fracture in the larynx.
+“We’ve found out now he’s got a fracture.

 “He seems pretty good.
 He’ll come home today and be able to return to work.”